brianleroux/xui/README.md

 XUI allows for a single expression, an element or an array of elements to be passed

 	x$(window);

 	x$('ul#globalnav li a.selected');

+	x$('li', 'div#foo');

 	x$(['li', 'div#foo']);

+Array Unique

+Array Remove - By John Resig (MIT Licensed)

+Has modifies the elements array and reurns all the elements that match (has) a CSS Query

+Not modifies the elements array and reurns all the elements that DO NOT match a CSS Query

+Adds more DOM nodes to the existing element list.

 Returns the first element in the collection.

 @return {Element} Returns a single DOM element.

+Returns the element in the collection at the given index

+@return {Element} Returns a single DOM element

+Returns a collection containing the element at the given index

+Returns the size of the collection

+@return {Number} Returns an integer size of collection

+Element iterator.

+@return {XUI} Returns the XUI object.